-Brexit deal: Theresa May commits to vote in UK parliament
+Theresa May commits to Brexit vote in UK Parliament

 In a much-anticipated speech in London, May said that once Britain had negotiated a final deal to leave the European Union, it would be placed before the House of Commons and the House of Lords for approval.

 She confirmed that Britain would leave the single market.
-But she said that, in the forthcoming negotiations with the EU, Britain would see seek a customs arrangement to replace the provisions of the EU customs union.
+But she said that, in the forthcoming negotiations with the EU, Britain would seek a customs arrangement to replace the provisions of the EU customs union.
 Such a deal could amount to "associate membership" of the customs union, she said.

+May also warned other EU member states not to seek a "punitive" deal for Britain in order to send a message to Euroskeptics in other countries.
+"No deal for Britain is better than a bad deal for Britain," she said.

-May said Britain would not adopt a "half-in, half-out" approach to the European Union, indicating that a so-called hard Brexit is on the cards.
+May said Britain would not adopt a "half-in, half-out" approach to the EU.

 "We seek a new and equal partnership -- between an independent, self-governing, global Britain and our friends and allies in the EU," May said.